General Description and Purpose

 Dependent and Independent Students

 A dependent student is a student who receives substantial financial support from his or her parents or legal guardian.
-A college or university in Virginia looks at the supporting parents' domicile to determine if a dependent student is eligible for in-state tuition or state financial aid programs.
+A college or university in Virginia will consider the supporting parents' domicile to determine if a dependent student is eligible for in-state tuition or state financial aid programs.

 A married person may establish domicile like any other student.
 A person's domicile is not automatically altered by marriage.
 However, if a student receives substantial financial support from his or her spouse, the student may claim domicile through the spouse.
 In such cases, the college or university will look at the spouse's domicile to determine if the student is eligible for in-state tuition or state financial aid programs.
 You must inform the institution if you wish to claim domicile through your spouse.